Washington DC Itinerary How To Plan a Trip to Washington DC by JetSettingFools.com

 DC Day Trip Ideas

-While we think there are ample sights to fill your Washington DC travel itinerary, some travelers may instead opt to also take a Washington DC Day Trip.
+While we feel there are ample sights to fill your Washington DC travel itinerary, some may choose to add a day trip.
+If you have the time and energy, there are some excellent options!

 Mount Vernon and Old Town Alexandria

 Embark on a journey into America’s past on a half-day tour from Washington DC.
 Visit George Washington’s Mount Vernon estate, tour his mansion and visit his tomb.
-Then travel by bus through Old Town Alexandria, where you will see additional famous historical sights.
+Then travel by bus through Old Town Alexandria, where you will see historical homes and other famous sights.
 Reserve your spot!

 Gettysburg

 Visit some of the most iconic sights in American history on a tour of Gettysburg.
-Top attractions on the tour include the Gettysburg Battlefield and Gettysburg Town.
-Learn more here!
+Top attractions include the Gettysburg Battlefield and Gettysburg Town.
+Learn more!

 Virginia Wine Tour

 Travel into Virginia wine country and visit multiple wineries for tastings and snacks.
-The tour includes transportation from Washington DC.
-Book it here!
+The small-group tour includes transportation to and from Washington DC.
+Book it!

 How To Plan the Perfect Trip to DC by JetSettingFools.com